Community Funding Access Program

 - Cultural and Arts Support Grant Program

 - Shade Trees and Shrubs In-Kind Support

-To contact a CLO, call 131 872 or email firstname.lastname@example.org and ask to speak to your local CLO.
+For more information contact a Community Liaison Officer by calling 131 872, or email firstname.lastname@example.org and ask to speak to your local CLO.

 Townsville City Council’s Community Grants and Sponsorships Scheme supports local initiatives and pursuits of excellence that enhance community wellbeing and opportunity via the provision of financial assistance to community organisations and individuals.